 Part of the role is to deliver on the Gaelic Gathering actions collected in 2019.
 These are wide and varied and more information was needed from the community to decide which to take forward.
-The survey runs from 14 January to 14 February and is aimed at all in Argyll and Bute whether they use Gaelic or not.
-The findings from the survey will be fed back to the Gaelic Policy Lead and will help the council make the best use of its resource and identify which actions from the Argyll Gaelic Gathering are a priority for local communities.
-People can take part here: https://bit.ly/38Huglo.
+A survey ran for a month between 14 January and 14 February.
+Over 1000 people responded demonstrating the relevance and interest of Gaelic to people in Argyll and Bute.
+The survey was aimed at everyone in the area whether they were a Gaelic speaker or not.
+The findings from the survey are almost collated and will be fed back to the Gaelic Policy Lead and will help the council make the best use of its resource and identify which actions from the Argyll Gaelic Gathering are a priority for local communities.